-23. Defendant City of Asheville is a municipal corporation and a "city," organized by charter under Chapter 160A of the North Carolina General Statutes.
+- 21. Defendant City of Asheville is a municipal corporation and a "city," organized by charter under Chapter 160A of the North Carolina General Statutes.
 See also City of Asheville Ordinances, Part I, Subpart A, art.
 I, §§ 1, 3; Session Laws 1981, ch.
 27, § 2.
-It maintains and administers a police department known as the Asheville Police Department (hereinafter, "APD")

-and the Asheville Parks and Recreation Department (hereinafter "APR"), over which it exercises supervisory responsibility.
-The City, acting through the City Manager, APD's Chief of Police, and the Director of APR, is responsible for the policy, practice, supervision, implementation, and conduct of all APD and APR matters, including the promulgation and enforcement of City policies challenged in this action, and the appointment, training, supervision, and conduct of APD and APR personnel.

-24. Defendant Debra Campbell is the City Manager of the City of Asheville.
+It maintains and administers a police department known as the Asheville Police Department (hereinafter, "APD") and the Asheville Parks and Recreation Department (hereinafter "APR"), over which it exercises supervisory responsibility.
+The City, acting through the City Manager, APD's Chief of Police, and the Director of APR, is responsible for the policy, practice, supervision, implementation, and conduct of all APD and APR matters, including the promulgation and enforcement of City policies challenged in this action, and the appointment, training, supervision, and conduct of APD and APR personnel. - 22.
+Defendant Debra Campbell is the City Manager of the City of Asheville.
 As City Manager, Defendant Campbell oversees day-to-day city operations and enforcement of laws, ordinances, and policies.
 City of Asheville Ordinances, Part I, Subpart A, art.
 III, § 24.
 Defendant Campbell has authority to ratify and enforce administrative policies, including the Restricted Access to City Parks Policy ("the Park Ban Policy") challenged in this action.
 Id.
 Defendant Campbell supervises City Department heads, including the APD Chief of Police, David Zack and Director of APR, D. Tyrell McGirt.
 Id.
-Upon information and belief Defendant Campbell has the authority to revise, suspend and/or rescind the Park Ban Policy.
+Upon information and belief Defendant Campbell has the authority to suspend and/or rescind the Park Ban Policy.
 Defendant Campbell is named herein in her official capacity.

-25. Defendant David Zack is the Chief of Police for the Asheville Police Department with ultimate authority to control, and responsibility for, the actions of its officers and agents.
+- 23. Defendant David Zack is the Chief of Police for the Asheville Police with ultimate authority to control, and responsibility for, the actions of its officers and agents.
 Defendant Zack exercises supervisory authority, under the color of state law, over the enforcement of ordinances of the City of Asheville.
 Defendant Zack also has the authority and responsibility to establish policies, practices, customs, procedures, protocols, and training for APD.
 See N.C.
 Gen. Stat. § 160A-285; City of Asheville Ordinances, Part I, Ch.
 13, art.
 I, § 13-1.
 Defendant Zack and APD members that he supervises have the authority to issue park bans under the Park Ban Policy.
 See Exhibit 1, Park Ban Policy at 2; City of Asheville Ordinances, Part I, Subpart A, art.
 III, § 27.
-Upon information and belief, Defendant Zack has authority to revise the Park Ban Policy.
-Defendant Zack is named herein in his official capacity.

-26. Defendant D. Tyrell McGirt is the Director of APR with the ultimate authority to control, and responsibility for, the actions of its employees and agents.
+Defendant Zack is named herein in his official capacity. - 24.
+Defendant D. Tyrell McGirt is the Director of APR with the ultimate authority to control, and responsibility for its employees and agents.
 Defendant McGirt exercises the power to prescribe rules and regulations for the conduct of the officers and employees of APR.
 See City of Asheville Ordinances, Part I, Subpart A, art.
 III, § 27.
 Defendant McGirt and APR employees that he supervises have the authority to issue park bans under the Park Ban Policy.
 See Exhibit 1, Park Ban Policy at 2.
 See City of Asheville Ordinances, Part I, Subpart A, art.
 III, § 27.
-Defendant McGirt oversees the appeals process of the park bans, presides over the appeal hearing, issues appeals decisions, has the authority to extend the timing for conducting hearings.

-and issuing decisions, and provides confirmation of restored access to parks after a successful appeal.
+Defendant McGirt oversees the appeals process of the park bans, presides over the appeal hearing, issues appeals decisions, has the authority to extend the timing for conducting hearings and issuing decisions, and provides confirmation of restored access to parks after a successful appeal.
 See Exhibit 1, Park Ban Policy at 2-3.
+See

-See City of Asheville Ordinances, Part I, Subpart A, art.
+City of Asheville Ordinances, Part I, Subpart A, art.
 III, Sec.
-27. Upon information and belief, Defendant McGirt has authority to revise the Park Ban Policy.
-Defendant McGirt is named herein in his official and individual capacities.
+27. Defendant McGirt is named herein in his official and individual capacities.